Chalked Out Kanch

 Source: http://sports-food.com/?p=95

 The story doesn’t end here.
 Have you heard of this proverb; it never rains, it pours.
-Well it actually poured in
+Well it actually poured in Karachi and as usual our building’s basement got filled with water.
+Now my friends this basement is not an ordinary basement.
+Under this basement we have,

 1- Our building’s substation provided by the KESC (first one to get drowned)